Saturday, April 30, 2011

 After the Fire had a bonafide smash...

-1983: Michael Jackson, with help from the great Eddie Van Halen, had the new #1--"Beat It".
+1983: Michael Jackson, with help from the great guitarist Eddie Van Halen, had the new #1--"Beat It".
 Dexys Midnight Runners fell after one week at the top with "Come On Eileen".
 The Greg Kihn Band scored their biggest career hit with "Jeopardy", Styx bowed out with "Mr. Roboto" and After the Fire moved "Der Kommissar" to #5.
-The rest of the Top 10: David Bowie with "Let's Dance", Michael Jackson's former #1 "Billie Jean", Thomas Dolby" had "She Blinded Me with Science", Men At Work were back with "Overkill" and Prince reached the Top 10 with "Little Red Corvette".
+The rest of the Top 10: David Bowie with "Let's Dance", Michael Jackson's former #1 "Billie Jean", Thomas Dolby had "She Blinded Me With Science", Men At Work were back with "Overkill" and Prince reached the Top 10 with "Little Red Corvette".

 1988: Erasure had the number one album in the U.K. with The Innocents.